derrickpersson/city-weather/README.md

 ### Shortcuts/Compromises made
-Handled the location parameter.
-Currently is ignored completely because the data that is generated is random, so location didn't matter.
-In a real application the location would be used to find the cities weather.

 I originally planned on having a list of 'valid cities' that the API would support - with the intent to have a list of all major valid cities in North America.
 Unfortunately, I wasn't able to procure such a list and therefore I felt it better to just leave the location parameter unhandled and return the fake data that would be generated.
+It does however throw an error if no location is provided.

 ### Stretch goals attempted
 I had originally planned to tackle the authentication stretch goal, unfortunately I ran out of time to complete this.
 Instead I decided to tackle the deployment stretch goal.